austral/specification/src/05-functions.md

   value.

 `supplied`
-: The name of a [`boolean`](#type:boolean) variable whose value is `true` when its corresponding parameter was supplied an argument at the call site, and `false` when the default value was used instead.
+: The name of a &boolean; variable whose value is `true` when its corresponding parameter was supplied an argument at the call site, and `false` when the default value was used instead.

 Note that, when a keyword parameter defines a default value, and the corresponding function is called without supplying an argument to that